justinpille/justinpille.github.io/README.md

 # Justin Pille

-I consolidate ideas into instructions that even a computer can follow.
+I consolidate ideas into simple instructions that even a computer can understand.

 ---